Tree Health Scotland Bursary Award Scheme

-The scheme is subject to the SFT’s general applicant guidance (except for section 3) as well as the Tree Health Scotland Bursary Scheme guidance and applicants should refer to both sets of guidance notes when preparing their submissions.
-The application form for the Tree Health Scotland Bursary Scheme is available here.
+The scheme is subject to the SFT’s general applicant guidance as well as the Tree Health Scheme Scotland Guidance and applicants should refer to both sets of guidance notes when preparing their submissions.

 Applications will be considered according to the timetable shown here.

 Successful applicants should note our requirements following approval and should notify the SFT Director of any change in circumstances relating to the project.

 - Sustainable Disease Control in Forest Nurseries 2017-2020

 - Putting UK Bats on the map 2017-2019

 - Improving Biodiversity in Lowland Planted Woodlands 2017-2020

 - Mapping impacts of Phytophthora austrocedri in juniper 2017-2021